jeromerony/survey_wsl_histology/README.md

-# Pytorch code for benchmarking different weakly supervised object localization methods with application to histology images for the paper: `Deep weakly supervised cancer localization in histology images: a survey.`
+# Pytorch code for benchmarking different weakly supervised object localization (at pixel level) methods with application to histology images for the paper: `Deep weakly supervised cancer localization in histology images: a survey.`

 ## Arxiv: TODO
 ## If you use this code, please cite our work: